 Insulin resistance (IR) develops due to high stress, unhealthy lifestyle, or sometimes genetics.
 With this condition, your body’s cells don’t play nice with insulin, so there is no way for the glucose to pass through.

-Glucose then floats around the blood stream (elevate blood sugar) until it is converted to fat by the liver.
+Glucose then floats around the blood stream (elevated blood sugar) until it is converted to fat by the liver.

 Insulin resistance also elevates insulin levels in the blood stream.
 This excess insulin stimulates the ovaries to produce large amounts of the male hormone, testosterone – which can inhibit ovulation.

-Elevated insulin also triggers the body to convert testosterone to estrogen – upsetting hormone balance, perpetuating weight gain, and contributing to the formation of ovarian cysts. (source)
+Elevated insulin also triggers the body to convert testosterone to estrogen, which upsets hormone balance, perpetuates weight gain, and contributes to the formation of ovarian cysts. (source)

 These approaches may work for some women to manage blood sugar, reduce the symptoms of PCOS, and promote fertility – at least in the short term.